KickInChalice (860) - Chicago, Illinois, USA - MAR 7, 2012

 On tap at GTMW - Full disclosure--I’m not a fan of regular BCS, really liked the coffee variant, and thought vanilla was pretty good.
 This is the first variant that really wasn’t up my alley.
 Poured like I thought it would--black, with no head.
 Aroma was the beat thing about this beer--creme brulee, freeze-dried strawberry, vanilla, hazelnut.
 The taste has much of the same, with vanilla more prominent and nutty stawberry coming through.
 It’s a little hot, thought all the variants have less heat than the original.
 Slick, and not much carbonation--didn’t like this one much at all.
 DalzAle (2037) - Eden Prairie, Minnesota, USA - AUG 18, 2011

 On tap at the great taste.
 Had the good base backbone of bourbon county stout and then a nice mellow vanilla and light artifical strawberry flavoring.
 It reminded me a lot of the freeze dried neopolitan sandwiches you’d get at the science museum as a kid.
 Really good take on the beer, I dig it!

-Brigadier (2625) - Northeastern Ohio, Ohio, USA - AUG 18, 2011
+Brigadier (3680) - Chagrin Falls, Ohio, USA - AUG 18, 2011

 On tap at GTMW (2011)

 The clear winner of the day was no surprise.
 In fact I think I liked this better than even the Rare variation that I had towards the close of the festival.
 The mixture of flavors creates a thick texture that is almost more like a rich dessert than a beer.
 The vanilla takes center stage but other aspects balance well.
 As you’d imagine the beer itself is thick, oily, and takes a while to crawl down the sides of a glass.
 This was the only beer worth the wait.

 On tap at GTMW.
 Poured inky black with not much going on for head.
 The aroma picked up rich dark chocolate, vanilla, and molasses paired with Neapolitan ice cream accents (yes, I did pick up freeze-dried vanilla, chocolate, and strawberry, blended together).. black pepper hit heavy on the back of the nose.. well-balanced.
 The flavor had a syrupy foray of vanilla and well-roasted molasses notes.. more warm, dark sugars showed and supported the core.. a touch of dried ice cream on the back (mostly strawberry), over a peppery, satisfying finish.
 Heavy-bodied with not a whole lot of carbonation going on.. excellent mouthfeel.
 Glad I got to try this! pete4999 (1445) - Buffalo, New York, USA - AUG 15, 2011

 On tap at the Great Taste.
 Poured, as expected, a dark, nearly black stout.
 The strawberries, and to a lesser extent, vanilla, really did a number on this one.
-I loved it - the same taste weíve come to expect from BCS with a strawberry flair.
+I loved it - the same taste we’ve come to expect from BCS with a strawberry flair.
 Only wish I could’ve gotten some of their other ones! jckp64 (356) - St Louis, Missouri, USA - AUG 14, 2011

 On draft at the GTMW.
 Pours pitch black with a tan head.
 Aroma strawberries, cocoa, vanilla.
 Flavor is strawberries, vanilla and cocoa.
 The vanilla and strawberries really take charge in this beer.
 A pretty good BCS variation.
 TheAlum (7164) - Aurora, Illinois, USA - AUG 14, 2011

 Draft on tap at Great Taste of the Midwest 2011 (Madison, WI).
 Pours a pitchblack dark opaque blackish hue with thick brownish edges.
 A small frothy darker brown head dies to nothing.
 Aromas are strawberries and vanilla, a touch of cocoa.
 Decent barrel presence, with oak, vanilla, a touch of Bourbon.
 Sweet toffee, caramel, and toast.
 Bread, chocolate, and coffee.
 Rich.
 Initiail is rich and full bodied, strawberries and vanilla assert itself.
 Some cocoa, roast, caramel, toffee, more vanilla.
 Some toffee, bread.
 Wet oak, more tannins.
 Rich, the strawberry really gives it an interesting feel.
 With the vanilla, some strawberry shortcake essence.
 Finish is thick and sweet, lingering tannins, toffee, cocoa, and more vanilla.
 Pretty sweet, but well done.
 Rich in many ways, strawberries and vanilla, some cocoa linger on.
 I’m a bit surprised at the strength of the strawberry, bigger sweet vanilla.
 The spirit is there, but lighter and covered up a bit.
 Some roast, cocoa gets covered up a good deal.
 I mean, it’s there..
 But the vanilla and strawberry overtake it.
 I love me a BCS treatment, and this was tasty and a top tier beer, but a bit muddled and overdone if we are gonna nitpick.
 Very cool beer, but I can think of a version or two of BCS I’d take instead.